maxrpark/simplereview/README.md

 #### Javascript

-After registering the package inside your javascript file you just need to initiate the package this:
+After registering the package inside your javascript file you just need to iniciate the package like this:

 ```js
 simplereview();